Ojobbt/Predicting-Drug-Efficacy-From-Trail-Data/README.md

 Results

-Contributors

-License

-Project Overview
+# Project Overview
-The pharmaceutical industry often spends years and millions on developing new drugs only to face high failure rates in clinical trials.
+The **pharmaceutical industry** often spends years and millions on developing new drugs only to face high failure rates in clinical trials.
 This project aims to use historical clinical trial data to:

 Understand what features contribute to successful outcomes